RoverRobotics-archive/roverpro-python/README.md

 ## Setup

-Assuming you [already have *Pipenv*](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv), and a compatible version of Python (3.7 or 3.6), set up a new virtual environment:
+Assuming you [already have *Pipenv*](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv), and a compatible version of Python (3.5+), set up a new virtual environment:

 ```
 mkdir myproject
 cd myproject
-pipenv --python 3.7
+pipenv install --python 3
 ```

 To activate that virtual environment, `pipenv shell` in that directory.